denislobanov/lsxnr/blog/content/pages/author.md

 Is where you can find that exact same description but with some CV credentials.

 [last.fm](https://www.last.fm/user/movsb)
-Is where you can go to find my music tastes and listening habbits (I saved the best till last).
+Is where you can go to find my music tastes and listening habits (I saved the best till last).